Hydroponics, Virtual Reality on Station Impacting Future Missions

-Category: Space Hits: 0An orbital twilight fades over the city lights of Europe as the space station soared above southern France.
+Category: Space Hits: 1An orbital twilight fades over the city lights of Europe as the space station soared above southern France.

 Botany and human research were the main research themes aboard the International Space Station today.
 Meanwhile, the Expedition 65 crew is also staying focused on spacewalk preparations and orbital lab maintenance.